Skip to main content

 Monthly recurring tasks provide the most flexibility for accounting work.

-1. Create a task and set monthly recurrence first
+1. Create a task and set Monthly recurrence first.

-2. Click on the Due date field
+2. Select the Due date field.

-3. Choose your calculation method:
+3. Choose your calculation method (see options below).

-Option A: Specific Date
+Option A: Specific date

-• Select a day of the month (e.g., 15th)
+• Select a day of the month (e.g., the 15th).

-• Choose behavior for weekends/holidays:
+• Choose behavior for weekends and holidays:

-• Exact - Keep the date regardless of weekends
+• Exact -- Keep the date regardless of weekends.

-Option B: Plus Days Calculation
+Option B: Plus days calculation

-• Choose reference point:
+• Choose the reference point:

-• From start of task - Counts from when the task appears
+• From start of task -- Counts from when the task appears.

-• From beginning of month - Counts from the 1st of the month
+• From beginning of month -- Counts from the 1st of the month.

 • Select which days to count: